kognise/vatsim-multiproxy/README.md

+> 🚧 **This project is maintenance mode!** 🚧
+>
+> I will be fixing and responding to pull requests and issues, but it is not in active development.

 # VATSIM Multiproxy

 Every wanted tower view for VRC, or to test a new radar client while keeping your primary?
 VATSIM Multiproxy is a simple CoC-friendly packet sniffing local proxy server.